uvatmvf/GameOfPatti/README.md

 As a first person shooter, players have an array of weapon choices.
 Choice of weapon is restricted by terrain, and mode of combat.

 Bows and arrows are used only from within chariots.
 With the exception of special weapons, arrows are not unlimited.
-Arrows should regenerate like mana.
-Replenishment should be a point of gameplay for replenishment.
+Arrows regenerate like mana.
+Replenishment should be a point of gameplay.

-Lances are used only from atop an elephant to attack grounded combatants; whom can defend themselves by successfully grabbing the lance and pulling the attacker off the elephant.
+Lances are used from atop an elephant to attack grounded combatants; whom can defend themselves by successfully grabbing the lance and pulling the attacker off the elephant.
 A chariot that is struck by a lance should throw the wielder with damage.
 Player combat on the ground using swords maces and fists.
 Players can be damaged by NPCs, such as getting thrown and trampled under an elephant.